codeslake/DMENet/README.md

 ## License ##
 This software is being made available under the terms in the [LICENSE](LICENSE) file.

-Any exemptions to these terms requires a license from the Pohang University of Science and Technology.
+Any exemptions to these terms require a license from the Pohang University of Science and Technology.

 ## About Coupe Project ##
 Project ‘COUPE’ aims to develop software that evaluates and improves the quality of images and videos based on big visual data.
-To achieve the goal, we extract sharpness, color, composition features from images and develop technologies for restoring and improving by using it.
-In addition,ersonalization technology through userreference analysis is under study.
+To achieve the goal, we extract sharpness, color, composition features from images and develop technologies for restoring and improving by using them.
+In addition, personalization technology through user reference analysis is under study.

-Please checkout out other Coupe repositories in our [Posgraph](https://github.com/posgraph) github organization.
+Please checkout other Coupe repositories in our [Posgraph](https://github.com/posgraph) github organization.

 ## Useful Links ##
 * [Coupe Library](http://coupe.postech.ac.kr/)